By: Chris O’Brien

 My loyalty to Kansas is no secret, I mean come on, I write the “Bill Self’s Backup” blog.
 But I’m like the dad coaching his son, I’ll be extra tough on them to try and prove there’s no bias.

-This Jayhawks team is a 7-seed masquerading as a 2-seed.
+This Jayhawks team, at one point, was a 7-seed masquerading as a 2-seed.
 Yeah, they might extend their Big 12 winning streak to 14 in a row, but as my Dad said last week, “Does it still count if the entire conference finishes 9-9?”

 KU can’t defend, they’re thin in the frontcourt, they don’t even have a starting lineup figured out, and they don’t get to the foul line.
 If Svi or Graham have an off-shooting night, there’s little to no proof they have enough scoring to win (or the defense to make up for it).
 And, unlike Purdue with Haas, this team has not figured out how to dump the ball into Doke, who could be equally dominant.
 The Jayhawks have a good amount of Top 50 wins but they haven’t beaten a No. 1, No. 2, or No. 3 seed caliber team all season.
 Haven’t even played one.